-Figure 1: Top: execution time, in seconds, of chop_mpfr, floatxr, floatx, and cpfloat_seq to convert matrices of order n from binary64 to binary16 (left and middle) and to compute the sum of two matrices of size n in binary16 (right) using round-to-nearest with even-on-ties.
-Bottom: Corresponding slowdown plots, where cpfloat_seq is taken as baseline.
+Figure 1: Top: execution time, in seconds, of chop\mpfr, floatxr, floatx, and cpfloat\seq to convert matrices of order n from binary64 to binary16 (left and middle) and to compute the sum of two matrices of size n in binary16 (right) using round-to-nearest with even-on-ties.
+Bottom: Corresponding slowdown plots, where cpfloat\seq is taken as baseline.
 The timings include the allocation of the output vector only in the left-most panel.

-time, as the floatx class uses C++ templates that are instantiated only for the low-precision formats declared in the source code.
-For arithmetic operations, we use arrays of floatx objects as input and output.

-• floatxr denotes the codes that rely on the floatxr class in the FloatX library.
+- floatx denotes the codes that use the floatx class from the FloatX library.
+Arrays of binary64 numbers are converted to a lower-precision target format by invoking the constructor of the floatx class.
+This code requires that the parameters of the target format be specified at compile time, as the floatx class uses C++ templates that are instantiated only for the low-precision formats declared in the source code.
+For arithmetic operations, we use arrays of floatx objects as input and output. - floatxr denotes the codes that rely on the floatxr class in the FloatX library.
 Conversion is performed using the class constructor.
 This function is more flexible than floatx in that the number of bits of precision and the maximum exponent allowed for the target format can be specified at runtime.
 As with the other implementations, for arithmetic operations we assume that input and output are arrays of floatxr objects.

-Figure 1 compares the time required by chop_mpfr, floatxr, floatx, and cpfloat_seq to perform two operations: converting a square matrix from the storage format to the target format and computing the sum of two matrices in the target format.
+Figure 1 compares the time required by chop\mpfr, floatxr, floatx, and cpfloat\seq to perform two operations: converting a square matrix from the storage format to the target format and computing the sum of two matrices in the target format.
 For format conversion, we report timings both including (left) and excluding (middle) the time needed to allocate the output vector.
 For the sum we report only the time needed to execute the operation (right), assuming that the memory to store the result has already been allocated.